walker76-school/athleticstorm/FinalDocumentation/Local Dev Setup and Config.md

 To give a unique hostname to your node, use the following command:

-\&gt; sudo hostnamectl set-hostname athleticstorm
+>sudo hostnamectl set-hostname athleticstorm

 **Configure Firewall**

 The nodes, containers, and pods need to be able to communicate across the cluster to perform their functions.
 Firewalld is enabled in CentOS by default on the front-end.
 Add the following ports by entering the listed commands.

-\&gt; sudo firewall-cmd --permanent --add-port=6443/tcp
+>sudo firewall-cmd --permanent --add-port=6443/tcp

-\&gt; sudo firewall-cmd --permanent --add-port=2379-2380/tcp
+>sudo firewall-cmd --permanent --add-port=2379-2380/tcp

-\&gt; sudo firewall-cmd --permanent --add-port=10250/tcp
+>sudo firewall-cmd --permanent --add-port=10250/tcp

-\&gt; sudo firewall-cmd --permanent --add-port=10251/tcp
+>sudo firewall-cmd --permanent --add-port=10251/tcp

-\&gt; sudo firewall-cmd --permanent --add-port=10252/tcp
+>sudo firewall-cmd --permanent --add-port=10252/tcp

-\&gt; sudo firewall-cmd --permanent --add-port=10255/tcp
+>sudo firewall-cmd --permanent --add-port=10255/tcp

-\&gt; sudo firewall-cmd –-reload
+>sudo firewall-cmd –-reload

 **Update Iptables Settings**